 Ghibellina – One of the best things to happen to 14th street this past year is Ghibellina (there, we said it).
 And adding to the great track record that their happy hour specials and all that dinner deliciousness has left in our hearts, their brunch menu is a refreshing, European take on the genre (though don’t worry, there is still a BREAKFAST AMERICANO for all you eggs and meat lovers).
 Grab a breakfast pizza, dive into some amazing brunch friendly cocktails all the while perching yourself on those great people watching storefront seats.

 Slash Run – Welcome to the weirdest brunch in D.C.
-Slash Run’s brunch menu doesn’t change too much from their regular menu (or at all, if I remember correctly), but they do screen incredibly weird TV shows and movies during brunch and it makes all the difference in the world.
+Slash Run’s brunch menu doesn’t change too much from their regular menu, but they do screen incredibly weird TV shows and movies during brunch and it makes all the difference in the world.
 The last time I was there, I stuffed my face with burgers and watched the bonkers TV show Freddy’s Nightmare’s.
-It was magical. -Kaylee Dugan
+It was magical. -K.D.

 Good For Groups